-6 Easy Steps to Clean Calphalon Pans
+7 Easy Steps to Clean Calphalon Pans

 There are many rules when it comes to cooking.
 For one, certain pieces of cookware need special attention.
 They’re not all handled and cleaned in the same way.
 With that, you might be worried about your Calphalon pieces.
-You might ask: how to clean Calphalon pans?
+Well, allow us to help you with that cookware cleaning concern!

-6 Steps to Cleaning Calphalon Pans
+7 Steps to Cleaning Calphalon Pans

 leaning hard anodized cookware